 10. Is there a cultural fit?

-- how does the organization itself describe its culture?
+- How does the organisation itself describe its culture?

-- what kind of customers is less suited to their organization?
+- What kind of customers is less suited to their organisation?

 Actively ask for feedback – and benefit from a wealth of information –